jonyeung/TEQWebApp/README.md

 The document for Devliverable 4 (*Verification and Code Review*) can be found in Documents/Deliverable_4_v00.pdf, which includes our sprint reports and our code review for this deliverable.

+The video about our code review is [here](https://drive.google.com/open?id=1kRGLnqUvsUH7xK6t5qBPXJMZz7t62NSz)

 # Navigating the Repo
 The src is divided into two sub-directories: backend and frontend.
 The frontend contains all our HTML pages along with the jQuery scripts and styling sheets.
 The backend contains all our backend APIs powered by Node.js.